Nokia Logo

 1898 – 1965

-In 1898, the company switched to rubber and electrical products manufacturing, merging with several factories.
+In 1898, the company switched to manufacturing rubber and electrical products and merged with several factories.
 The Nokia logo underwent a drastic change.
 It contained the inscription “1898 S.G.T.O.Y.
-NOKIA,” where the abbreviation with dots after each letter stood for the name Suomen Gummitehdas Osakeyhtiö (Finnish Rubber Factory).
-The text was executed in simple thin glyphs without serifs and was located inside a pentagon with an elongated top.
+NOKIA,” where the abbreviations with dots after each letter stood for Suomen Gummitehdas Osakeyhtiö (Finnish Rubber Factory).
+The text was set in simple, thin, sans-serif glyphs and was enclosed within a pentagon with an elongated top.

 1965 – 1978

 The emblem, adopted in 1965, once belonged to the Suomen Gummitehdas Oy rubber factory.
 As he specialized in tire manufacturing, the brand name consisted of a black ring.
 It was crossed by a semicircular strip of the same black color as the inscription “Nokia.”
-Interestingly, in this context, the word did not mean the Nokia corporation, but the city where the enterprise was located.
+Interestingly, in this context, the word did not refer to the Nokia Corporation but to the city where the enterprise was located.

 1978 – today